lmcmind85/CircuitPython/README.md

 ### Reflection

 This assignment was pretty easy beacuse we already had the code for compacitive touch.
-We just had to figure out a toggle function to change the counting variable back and forth from positive to negative.
+We just had to figure out a toggle function to change the counting variable back and forth between positive and negative.

 ## UltraSonic_Sensor